Gmagon/src.gmagon.com/source/products/store/trytoaac/docs.md

 <br>
 ![](.\images\screens\coupon_800x450.png)
 <br>
 4. Finally, after you finished the purchasing process of the product, you can get the **active code** from us.
-When you run the softwdare, a registered window will pop up, then you need to copy and paste the active code in the **license key** text box, then click "register" button to finish the License Activation.
+When you run the software, a registered window will pop up, then you need to copy and paste the active code in the **license key** text box, then click "register" button to finish the License Activation.
 <br>
 ![](.\images\screens\license key_800x450.png)
 <br>